aws-cloudformation/community-registry-extensions/hooks/Lambda_Invoker/README.md

     "resource_name": "AWS::S3::Bucket",
     "resource_properties": {
         "BucketName": "ABC"
+    },
+    "operation": "create|update|delete"
 }
-}
 ```

 It's up to you to create and maintain those Lambda functions.
+If the resource
+fails your compliance checks, raise an Exception in your Lambda function.
+The Hook will summarize all function errors in the error message returned by
+CloudFormation when the stack operation fails.